Best Rooftop Bars in London

 Aviary London, Finsbury

 Perched 10 floors up above Finsbury Square’s Montcalm Hotel, bordering the City and Shoreditch, this spacious terrace offers stunning panoramic views.
-City boys and girls flock here for post-work drinks before ordering plates of beef tartare and triple cooked chips from the thoroughly British menu – the restaurant sources its produce from small British livestock farmers and the fish is responsibly sourced from south coast day boats wherever possible.
+City boys and girls flock here for post-work drinks before ordering plates of Channel Island oysters and lobster cocktail crumpets from the thoroughly British menu – the restaurant sources its produce from small British livestock farmers and the fish is responsibly sourced from south coast day boats wherever possible.

-It’s all washed down with a few cocktails from the bird-themed drinks list, where highlights include the Peacock Fizz, made with Chase Rhubarb Vodka, grapefruit and rhubarb cordial, and the Cuckoo’s Nest, with Pisco, charred pineapple and lemon.
+It’s all washed down with a few cocktails from the bird-themed drinks list, where highlights include the Skylark, made with Haku vodka, chocolate liqueur and orange bitter, and the Flame Robin, with Roku gin, sake and Luxardo Bianco.

 Montcalm Hotel, 22-25 Finsbury Square, Finsbury, London, EC2A 1DX